elkar-ai/elkar-a2a/README.md

 uvicorn main:app --host 0.0.0.0 --port 5001
 ```

-## 📦 Python Package
+## 📦 Self-Hosting Package

 You can use Elkar self-hosted version as a simple library with implemented task management and streaming in local memory.
 Support for other task stores as PostgreSQL or Redis will come soon.

-For detailed integration steps, see our Open Source Documentation
+For detailed integration steps, see our Open Source Documentation.

-### Supported task updates
+## Supported task updates

 1. **Status Update**